 The last survey on contraceptive use was done by the Office for National Statistics (ONS) in 2008-9 and at that time showed:

 - 75% of women aged 16-49 years use some type of contraception.

 - 25% of women use the combined oral contraceptive pill (COCP).

 - 25% of women rely on male condom use.

 - In women aged 18-29 years, similar numbers of women use the COCP as they do condoms (the most frequent methods).

-- Approximately one third of women under 18 years of age use contraceptives - half using condoms and half taking the COCP.
+- Approximately one third of women aged 16-19 years use contraceptives - half using condoms and half taking the COCP.

 - A woman or partner has been sterilised in 17% of reported use.

 - Sterilisation is used more frequently in women aged over 30 years.